 Students will research their respective country and position on topics.

-Students should use the background guides to prepare for debate during committee sessions.
+Students should use background guides to prepare for debate during committee sessions.

 At the Conference

-Students represent their selected country in their assigned committee.
+Students represent their assigned country in their assigned committee.

 The committees are chaired by directors and governed by the rules and procedure of FMUN.